See how quick and easy it is to whip up a batch of non-toxic foaming hand soap – and without the harmful chemicals in conventional soaps.

 Big or small.
 Long or short.
 White or wheat.

-If you needed to get some soap from the grocery store, it all boiled down to the green bar or the blue bar.
+If you needed soap, it all boiled down to the green bar or the blue bar.
 That was it.
-But nowadays, we have so many options, it’s enough to make your head spin!
+But nowadays, we have so many options, it can get a bit overwhelming!

 Bar soap.
 Liquid soap.
 Face soap.
 Bath soap.
 Soaps for babies and soaps for pets.
 So.
 Much.
 Soap.